junxit/us-congress-bills-116/bill.md

 ## § 10.
 Disposition of revenues

 - **(a)** *Disposition of revenues* Beginning on January 1, 2020, of the amounts collected as bonus bids, rentals, fees, or other payments under a right-of-way, permit, lease, or other authorization (other than under section 504(g) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1764(g))) for the development of wind or solar energy on covered land, the following shall be made available without further appropriation or fiscal year limitation as follows:
+1764(g))) for the development of wind or solar energy on covered land or National Forest System land, the following shall be made available without further appropriation or fiscal year limitation as follows:
   - **(1)** Twenty-five percent shall be paid by the Secretary of the Treasury to the State within the boundaries of which the revenue is derived.
   - **(2)** Twenty-five percent shall be paid by the Secretary of the Treasury to the one or more counties within the boundaries of which the revenue is derived, to be allocated among the counties based on the percentage of land from which the revenue is derived.
   - **(3)** Fifteen percent shall be deposited in the Treasury and be made available to the Secretary to carry out the program established under this Act, including the transfer of the funds by the Bureau of Land Management to other Federal agencies and State agencies to facilitate the processing of renewable energy permits on Federal land, with priority given to using the amounts, to the maximum extent practicable without detrimental impacts to emerging markets, to expediting the issuance of permits required for the development of renewable energy projects in the States from which the revenues are derived.